Archive for the 'Steroids & Baseball' Category

 Not to be a dick, but a Wall of Fame that honors Willie McCovey and Marvin Benard is pretty much just a wall of guys that played here.
 Nothing against Marvin Benard, but he was a pretty mediocre ballplayer.
 Jason Schmidt was 79-37 for the Giants.
 Benard was one and a half years worth of major leaguer.

 Somebody’s gotta draw a line somewhere.
 Benard had one really good season, one pretty good season, and huge number of fly balls caught at the track.

-I mean, if we’re writing about having a ceremony honoring Barry Bonds by putting his plaque on the same wall that we’ve just put one for Marvin Benard…. well, if, I’m Bonds, I just might be staying home for that one.
+I mean, if we’re having a ceremony honoring Barry Bonds by putting his plaque on the same wall that we’ve just put one for Marvin Benard…. well, if, I’m Bonds, I just might be staying home for that one.

 Really, we need to be talking about a statue for Bonds.